pingcap/blog/2017-07-28-raftintikv.md

 ---
+title: A TiKV Source Code Walkthrough - Raft in TiKV
+author: ['Siddon Tang']
-date: 2017-07-28T00:00:00Z
+date: 2017-07-28
-excerpt: TiKV uses the Raft algorithm to implement the strong consistency of data in a distributed environment.
+summary: TiKV uses the Raft algorithm to implement the strong consistency of data in a distributed environment.
 This blog introduces the details how Raft is implemented.
-title: A TiKV Source Code Walkthrough - Raft in TiKV
+tags: ['TiKV', 'Raft']
 ---

 (Email: tl@pingcap.com)